Efficient sparsity adaptive changepoint estimation: Introduction

 In this work, we present a novel multiple changepoint estimation algorithm, which we call ESAC (\textbf{E}fficient \textbf{S}parsity \textbf{A}daptive \textbf{C}hangepoint estimator).
-The algorithm is designed to detect and estimate the locations of an unknown number of changes in the mean of high-dimensional data sequences.
-The subset of data components that undergoes a change is also unknown---it can be anything from a single changing component to a small subset to all components.
-The size of the changing subset is what we refer to as the \textit{sparsity} of the change.

-ESAC features a novel estimator for the position of individual changepoints, and comes with strong theoretical guarantees.
-In particular, ESAC is adaptive to all sparsities of and all distances between changepoints.
-Still, the worst-case computational cost of ESAC is linear in the number of observations, $n$, and the number of components, $p$, save for logarithmic factors.
-Our simulations indicate that the tuning parameters required to run the ESAC algorithm can be chosen independently of $n$ and $p$, although empirical choices of penalty parameters are also possible.
+The method is designed to detect and estimate the locations of an unknown number of changes in the mean of high-dimensional data sequences.
+An important feature of ESAC is that the subset of data components that undergo a change need not be known --- it can be anything from a single changing component to a small subset to all components.
+We refer to the size of the changing subset as the \textit{sparsity} of the change.
+ESAC comes with strong theoretical guarantees, and is in particular adaptive to all sparsities of changes and all distances between changepoints.
+Still, the worst-case computational cost of ESAC is linear in the number of observations, $n$, as well as the number of components, $p$, save for logarithmic factors.
+Via simulations, we demonstrate that ESAC is highly competetive in terms of statistical accuracy and running time.